anroots/kohana-commoneer/README.md

 **Assets** - Dynamic inclusion of stylesheets and scripts on as-needed basis.
 No need to write if statements to your master template file when all you have to do is add
     Assets::use_script('tablesorter')
 to your controller action and the script gets included.
+The output is automatically minified.

 **Controller_Template** - Adds convention over configuration automatic view detection and convenience attributes